Standard Chartered Bank Zimbabwe Limited Directors Profiles

 Millicent also spent her earlier career lecturing Business Management in various tertiary institutions in Ghana and South Africa.
 She holds a Masters in Business Leadership (MBL) from the University of South Africa, a BA(Sec) Honours and a Diploma in Education from the University of Cape Coast, Ghana.
 She has participated in various leadership programmes locally in South Africa and internationally at INSEAD (France) IMD (Switzerland) and SAID Business School (Oxford).

 She is a Non-Executive Director of Maersk South Africa and also a Non-Executive Director of Legacy Girls College in Ghana.
-She was appointed to the SCB Zimbabwe Board of Directors in August 2016 as a Non-Executive Director, as well as a member of both the Board Risk Committee and Board Human Resources Committee.
+She was appointed to the SCB Zimbabwe Board of Directors in August 2016 as a Non-Executive Director, as well as a member of both the Board Risk Committee and Board Remuneration and Nominations Committee.

 Mubaiwa Mubayiwa (Head, Commercial Banking, Zimbabwe and Southern Africa)